HomeAll Buyer GuidesWhy Most AI Interviewer RFPs Miss What Actually Matters After Go-Live (2026)

 Access beats elegance in frontline hiring

 One of the more common assumptions in AI interviewer RFPs is that every candidate should complete the same type of interview in the same type of interface.
-That assumption breaks quickly in real labor markets.
+That assumption breaks quickly in real labor markets, especially since application abandonment rates hit 60% for slow or complex portals (2024).

 The mobile access problem